Guimara Upazila

 Guimara Upazila (গুইমারা উপজেলা) is an upazila (sub-district) of Khagrachhari District, Chittagong Division, Bangladesh.

 History

 Guimara Upazila was established as an upazila on 30 November 2020.
-As of 2020 the administrative building has not been built.
-The upazila is administrated from Guimara Union Parishad Complex Bhaban due to the lack of purpose built administrative building.
+As of 2020, the administrative building has not been built.
+The upazila is administered from Guimara Union Parishad Complex Bhaban due to the lack of a purpose built administrative building.
 Brigadier General Mohammad Shahriar Jaman is the commander of the Guimara region.